beastbytes/mermaid-class-diagram/docs/source/classDiagram.rst

   .. php:method:: render(array $attributes = [])

-    Renders a Mermaid chart or diagram
+    Renders the class diagram

     :param array $attributes: HTML attributes for the <pre> tag as name=>value pairs
-    .. note:: The `mermaid` class is added
+    .. note:: The *mermaid* class is added
     :returns: Mermaid class diagram code in a <pre> tag
     :rtype: string